 7 Factors That Cause A Dental Implant Failure?

-Whether you need to replace a single tooth or multiple teeth, dental implants can give you a beautiful, natural smile while enhancing the quality of your life.
+Whether you need a single tooth or multiple teeth replacing, dental implants and All on 4 can give you a beautiful, natural smile while enhancing the quality of your life.
 The procedure can also have a truly exceptional track record of success when done properly.
 However, some factors can cause dental implant failure.
 And although it is rare, when it happens, it can cause severe discomfort, and even lead to further complications.

 What Are The Signs of Dental Implant Failure?

 There are three common signs that indicate an implant has failed: